-- 1) Each student will be assigned a seat and will not move from that seat without permission from the ISS teacher. - 2) Each student must face forward and may not turn around without permission. - 3) A student in ISS will not talk to any other students in ISS. - 4) No student will sleep at any time. - 5) Each student will spend time working on school assignments from classrooms or work assigned by the ISS teacher.
-You must bring a school test or library book and all other supplies. - 6) All homework or tests will be worth 100% credit in the classroom. - 7) There is one restroom break in the morning and one in the afternoon. - 8) Lunch will be from 11:27 a.m. until 11:55 a.m.
-ISS students may not make purchases from the snack bar in the cafeteria. - 9) No food, candy, drinks, or gum is allowed in the ISS room. - 10) Students may not write, mark on, or otherwise damage school property in the ISS room. - 11) Students should report to the main office at 7:35 a.m. each day they are in ISS. - 12) All electronic devices (cell phones, Ipods, etc.) will be checked in at the beginning of the day and returned at the conclusion of the day.
+- 1) Each student will be assigned a seat and will not move from that seat without permission from the ISS teacher. - 2) Each student must face forward and may not turn around without permission. - 3) A student is ISS will not talk to any other students in ISS. - 4) No student will sleep at any time. - 5) Each student will spend time working on school assignments from classrooms or work assigned by the ISS teacher.
+You must bring a school test or library book and all other supplies. - 6) All homework or tests will be worth 100% credit in the classroom. - 7) There is one restroom break in the morning and one in the afternoon. - 8) Lunch will be from 11:27 a.m. until 11:55 a.m. - 9) No food, candy, drinks, or gum is allowed in the ISS room. - 10) Students may not write, mark on, or otherwise damage school property in the ISS room. - 11) Students should report to the main office at 7:35 a.m. each day they are in ISS. - 12) All electronic devices (cellphones, Ipods, etc.) will be checked in at the beginning of the day and returned at the conclusion of the day.
 This does not include educational electronic devices.

-Make-ups: If you are absent from school on the day of your assigned ISS, your ISS will be automatically reassigned on the next day of scheduled ISS.
+Make-ups: If you are absent from school on the day of your assigned ISS, you ISS will be automatically reassigned on the next day of scheduled ISS.